microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 [Windows] cmake -G "Visual Studio 14 2015 Win64" -DPROCESSOR_HINT=haswell .. && cmake --build . --config release
 ```

 We have just created a Python module named `model`.
-This module provides functions that report the shapes of the model's input and output, as well as the `predict` function, which invokes the classifier.
+This module provides functions that report the shapes of the model's input and output, as well as the `predict` function, which invokes the model.

 ## Step 4: Invoke the model on your computer